mvandenhull26/mvandenhull-project1/Troubleshooting OPAC .md

 ![image description](./images/5.png)

-I went into my cataloging folder using "ls cataloging"
+I ran "ls" agian to see what my options were once again.

 ![image description](./images/6.png)